yingkaisha/JAMC_20_0057/README.md

 * Ocean grid points, not-a-number values are corrected to zero.

 * 2-m temperature is standardized, precipitation is normalized through power transformation, e.g., log(X+1), and a minimum-maximum normalization.
-Elevation is standarized with paired with 2-m temperature, and is normalized to [0, 1] when paired with precipitation.
+Elevation is standarized when paired with 2-m temperature, and is normalized to [0, 1] when paired with precipitation.

 # Contact